Snowflake Integration Overview

 - Immuta creates a database inside the configured Snowflake warehouse that contains Immuta policy definitions and user entitlements.

-- If a Snowflake catalog was registered during the configuration, Immuta uses the host provided in the configuration and ingests internal tags on Snowflake tables registered as Immuta data sources.
+- If Snowflake tag ingestion was enabled during the configuration, Immuta uses the host provided in the configuration and ingests internal tags on Snowflake tables registered as Immuta data sources.

 - A Data Owner, Data Governor, or Administrator creates or changes a policy or a user's attributes change in Immuta.